nayere6342/apcsa-freedom-project/blog/entry05.md

 ### Code Presentation:

 Moving on, the game can be broken down into three part: First the main menu is shown to the player.
 Which if done, will render everything to the player, the pipe, etc. After that is the main game loop, how it works is simple it handles everything in the game to the gravity to the collision detection system with the player and the pipe.
+Once that is done, their is another system is place so that if the player dies in the game a game over screen will pop-up and show how many points they got.
+Which will bring the player back the main loop (so not the main menu) so that they can start again.
+Here is the full code to the game.

 **Preview:**
 ```py